Karri53/tech-stack-visualizer/README.md

 # Tech Stack Visualizer

 An interactive Angular app that lets users build and visualize their tech stacks using clean UI components and modern web styling.
 Built with Angular 17 and a sprinkle of magic.
+An interactive Angular app that lets users build and visualize their tech stacks using clean UI components and modern web styling.
+Built with Angular 17 and a sprinkle of magic.

 ---